 The lumbar support feature provides adjustable lower back support to the driver.
-Push the switch forward or backward to adjust the seatback lumbar area.
+Push the switch as shown to adjust the seatback lumbar area.

 FRONT ARMRESTS (if so equipped)

 To use the center armrest on the front bench seat, pull on the strap in between the front passenger and center seats and fold it down to the resting position.